deeptibhegde/AttentivePrototypeSFUDA/SECOND-iou/README.md

  # Evaluation

  1. Download the pretrained models.
+ 2. Edit the config file to evaluate on the approporiate target dataset (i.e. kitti, kitti-rain, kitti-snow, or kitti-fog)

-2. Evaluate a single checkpoint
+3. Evaluate a single checkpoint

 ```
 python test.py --cfg cfgs/${PATH_TO_CONFIG_FILE} --batch_size 16   --extra_tag ${NAME} --ckpt ${PATH_TO_CKPT}